Shared decision making

 - Tests and any follow-up tests or procedures you may need

 - Treatments and possible results

-Your provider also may explain why some tests or treatments are not available to you.
+Your provider also may explain why some tests or treatments are not recommended for you.

 To help you decide, you may want to ask your provider about using decision aids.
-These are tools that can help you understand your goals and how they relate to treatment.
+These are tools that have specific objective information and can help you understand your goals and how they relate to treatment.
 It can also help you know what questions to ask.

 Once you know your options and the risks and benefits, you and your provider may decide to go ahead with a test or procedure, or wait.
 Together, you and your provider can make better health care decisions.

 How to Find a Provider you can Talk With

 Agency for Healthcare Research and Quality website.
 The SHARE approach.

 Farroni JS, Winslade WJ.
 Ethics and professionalism in surgery.
 In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 21st ed.
 Elsevier; 2022:chap 2.

 Payne TH.
 Statistical interpretation of data and using data for clinical decisions.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 8.